KoreTeknology/Tutorial-How-to-create-modules-for-VCV-Rack/README.md

-# Tutorial How to create modules for VCV-Rack
+# Tutorial: How to create modules for VCV-Rack
 Tutorials and tips on how to create modules for VCV Rack by uriel Deveaud - 2019